Various and Sundry

 • #s25&26 – “Endgame”

 With a few judicious cuts, you’ll get a number of two-parters, some very Trek/very Voyager episodes, and some characters getting a chance to shine one last time.
-Just remember that while the series finale “Endgame” does not have the 1/10th the budget of Avengers: Endgame, there’s still excellent badassery on display.
+Just remember that while the series finale “Endgame” does not have one tenth the budget of Avengers: Endgame, there’s still excellent badassery on display.

 So there you have it: a 7-year, 70,000 light year journey cut down to about 87 bingeable hours where you realize there’s the right way, the wrong way, and the Janeway.